 The University of Virginia offers a Ph.D. in History with a specialization in Ancient (Greek and Roman) History.

 The particular emphasis of this program is on studying the history of classical antiquity as history, attentive to the methods and interests of the wider historical profession.
 What happened?
 Why?
 How did people live?
 What motivated them?
 How did ancient institutions work?
 Ancient authors and their language are closely studied, but as sources to answer such questions, not as the ends of analysis in themselves.
 Those whose primary interest is in understanding the method of ancient historical authors (historiography rather than history stricto sensu) should apply to the Department of Classics rather than to History.
-Similarly, those whose primary interest is in working with archaeological, rather than written, evidence should apply to the Program in Classical Art and Archaeology in the McIntyre Department of Art.
+Similarly, those whose primary interest is in working with archaeological, rather than written, evidence should apply to the Program in Mediterranean Art & Archaeology in the Department of Art.

 Although candidates will be expected to show a high degree of accomplishment in the classical languages, and the program cooperates closely with the departments of Classics and Art, the program prepares them in particular for employment in departments of History.